 Why is Beautiful Gate Center Needed?

-The Beautiful Gate Center fills a critical gap in developmental education for special needs students in South Carolina by creatively and expertly delivering best-practices developmental education and therapy to an underserved population of special needs children, ages 5-18, with moderate to severe Developmental Disabilities, Autism and learning difficulties.
+The Beautiful Gate Center will fill a critical gap in developmental education for special needs students in South Carolina by creatively and expertly delivering best-practice, evidence-based developmental education and therapy to an underserved population of special needs children, ages 5-18, with moderate to severe Developmental Disabilities, Autism and learning difficulties.

 Based upon first-hand experience with their own child, the founders of BGC have identified a gap in the services available in the Charleston, SC tri-county area for children whose Developmental Disability or Autism Spectrum Disorder have resulted in intellectual disability, profound communication difficulties and/or behavioral challenges and who, therefore, need a specialized, intensive learning environment to enable developmental progress that will lead them to greater independence and a fulfilling quality of life.

 Because many children with Developmental Disabilities and Autism Spectrum Disorders are intellectually disabled (ID), non-verbal or have functional communication challenges, and may have significant behavioral barriers, they are either pre-academic or significantly academically delayed.
 Many have never been exposed to pre-literacy or literacy programs as they mostly work on learning group skills or basic life skills such as toileting, eating, dressing, motor planning, social skills and the like.
 These same children typically do not deal well with learning or social environments that are busy or noisy, cluttered, are uncomfortable or that have many people in them.